top of page

 Colorful Indian food assortment on wooden table: curries, rice, and flatbread in copper bowls.
 Fresh ingredients scattered around.
 Rustic feel.

-2. Ayurveda Tips for Beginners: Food as Medicine
+2. Ayurveda Tips for Beginners: Food as Medicine for Digestion and Dosha Balance

 In Ayurveda, food is more than sustenance—it is medicine for the mind, body, and spirit.
 As the ancient Ayurvedic proverb says: